andrei-markeev/cloudpebble-portable/README.md

 Simplified reincarnation of CloudPebble.
 Create, debug and package Pebble apps and watchfaces.

 CloudPebble Portable is aiming to be small and self-contained.
 The application is distributed as a single executable based on [redbean web server](https://redbean.dev).
-The size is ~10MB at the moment, but in order to compile your watch app, it will need to download additional ~75MB archive, which unpacks to ~250MB (this is still very small comparing to any other option, e.g. available Docker images are almost 1GB _compressed_).
+The size is ~10MB at the moment, but in order to compile your watch app, it will need to download additional ~125MB archive, which unpacks to ~400MB (this is still quite small comparing to other options, e.g. available Docker images are almost 1GB _compressed_).

 ### Status